thom8047/WebzScrape/README.md

 # WebzScrape

+* First time web-scraping project.
+Next time will use the Amazon API to access the product data, hopefully for free. *

 ## OOP Project; Web scraper for Aamzon that allows multiple searches and returns unorganized, listed information of products matching search.

 ### Issues: